 "Toxic" hides three different questions

 Is memory foam acutely toxic?
 No. A new memory foam mattress is not going to make a healthy adult acutely ill from a single night's sleep.
-Reports of "off-gassing illness" usually describe sensitivity reactions — headaches, nausea, eye and throat irritation — that are real but typically transient, resolve when the mattress is aired out, and don't represent toxic poisoning in the medical sense.
+What gets reported as "off-gassing illness" — headaches, nausea, eye and throat irritation — is real, and it is usually a sensitivity reaction that fades as the mattress airs out.
+It is not poisoning in the medical sense.

 Are the compounds emitted from memory foam associated with documented health effects?
 Yes — at higher exposure levels than a typical mattress usually delivers.
 Formaldehyde is classified by IARC as a Group 1 carcinogen, but exposure level matters, and typical bedroom concentrations from a mattress are far below occupational limits.
-Organophosphate flame retardants are associated with developmental and metabolic outcomes documented in Shahin et al. 2024, Environmental Research — but the chronic exposure levels from a mattress are an order of magnitude below where most of the strongest associations have been characterized.
+Organophosphate flame retardants are associated with developmental and metabolic outcomes documented in Shahin et al. 2024, Environmental Research — and the chronic doses a mattress delivers sit an order of magnitude below where the strongest of those associations were characterized.
 Peer-reviewed

 What's actually in memory foam